nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Problem
 Prefixes are case-sensitive, hence command arguments such as ` T/` will be interpreted as plain text.
 In InternBuddy, command prefixes are lowercase.
 For example, `add n/Visa r/Software Engineer s/New d/2023-03-01 t/javascript T/react` will add an internship entry with company name
-   `Visa`, role `Software Engineer`, status `New`, deadline of application `2023-03-01`, and tag `javascript T/react`.
+   `Visa`, role `Software Engineer`, status `New`, deadline of application `2023-03-01`, and tag `javascript T/react` (refer to Figure 19).
   Therefore, it is possible to add substrings such as `T/`, `C/` or `R/` to any of the fields, even though the user could have intended to enter `t/`, `c/` or `r/`.

 ![CaseSensitiveAddExample](images/dg-case-sensitive-prefix-add-example.png)

-<p style="text-align: center;">Figure XX: Adding the tag 'javascript T/react'</p>
+<p style="text-align: center;">Figure 19: Adding the tag 'javascript T/react'</p>

 Moreoever, commmands such as `find` and `delete-field` do not consider prefixes such as `c/`, although other commands such as `edit` and `add` do  use the prefix `c/`.
 In the case of `find` and `delete-field`, it is possible to add the substring `c/` to any of the fields, even though the user could have intended to enter `c/` as a command prefix.

 We originally intended for this design to allow maximum flexibility for the user.
 If the user had entered something wrongly, it is possible to just use the command `edit`.
 However, this design could have an unintentional side-effect.

-To illustrate this side-effect, we use an example of the `find` command. `find t/javascript t/react` tries to find entries with either the tag `javascript` or `react`.
-Tag matching is case-insensitive, so it also tries to find `Javascript` or `ReACt`.
+To illustrate this side-effect, we use an example of the `find` command. `find t/javascript t/react` tries to find entries with either the tag `javascript` or `react` (refer to Figure 20).
+Tag matching is case-insensitive, so it also tries to find `Javascript` or `ReACt` (refer to Figure 21).
 Similarly, `delete-field t/javascript t/react` tries to delete entries with either the tag `javascript` or `react` or `Javascript` or `ReACt`.

 ![CaseSensitiveFindBeforeExample](images/dg-case-sensitive-find-before.png)

-<p style="text-align: center;">Figure XX: Find the tags "javascript" and "react" </p>
+<p style="text-align: center;">Figure 20: Find the tags "javascript" and "react" </p>

 ![CaseSensitiveFindAfterExample](images/dg-case-sensitive-find-after.png)

-<p style="text-align: center;">Figure XX: Result of the find command in figure XX </p>
+<p style="text-align: center;">Figure 21: Result of the find command in figure 20 </p>

 There could be another conflicting meaning of the command.
 In this case, instead of trying to find entries with either the tag `javascript` or `react`, the user could have intended to find the tag `javascript T/react`.
 This could lead to some confusion.

 #### Proposed Design Tweak
 Make prefixes for all commands with prefixes (`add`, `edit`, `find`, `delete-field`) case-insensitive.
 For example, `add n/Visa r/Software Engineer s/New d/2023-03-01 t/javascript t/react` should have the same result as `add n/Visa r/Software Engineer s/New d/2023-03-01 t/javascript T/react`, where `t/` and `T/` both refer to the tag field.
 The new internship entry will have company name `Visa`, role `Software Engineer`, status `New`, deadline of application `2023-03-01`, and the tags `javascript` and `react`.
 The View Panel displays the information for this new internship entry, and a success message is displayed in the Result Display.
+Do refer to Figures 22 and 23 for an illustrated example.

 ![CaseInsensitiveAddBeforeExample](images/dg-case-insensitive-add-before.png)

-<p style="text-align: center;">Figure XX: Adding a new entry with case-insenstive prefix</p>
+<p style="text-align: center;">Figure 22: Adding a new entry with case-insenstive prefix</p>

 ![CaseInsensitiveAddAfterExample](images/dg-case-insensitive-add-after.png)

-<p style="text-align: center;">Figure XX: Result of the add command in figure XX</p>
+<p style="text-align: center;">Figure 23: Result of the add command in figure XX</p>

-A possible implementation is to change the `findPrefixPosition()` method in `seedu.internship.logic.parser.ArgumentTokenizer` as shown.
+A possible implementation is to change the `findPrefixPosition()` method in `seedu.internship.logic.parser.ArgumentTokenizer` as shown in Figure 24.
 Instead of finding the first exact match of the prefix, the method tries to find the first case-insensitive match of the prefix.

 ![CaseInsensitiveFixSnippet](images/dg-case-insensitive-prefix-fix.png)

-<p style="text-align: center;">Figure XX: The parser checks for both lowercase prefix and uppercase prefix</p>
+<p style="text-align: center;">Figure 24: The parser checks for both lowercase prefix and uppercase prefix</p>

 This would address the above problem.
 For example, `find t/javascript t/react` should have the same result as `find T/javascript T/react`.
 This would remove the confusion as substrings such as `T/` cannot be entered in any of the fields.